daveho/HW_VGA/README.md

 This repository documents my attempt to implement a VGA text mode using logic chips and GAL devices for my [8-bit computer project](https://github.com/daveho/DIY8bit).

-As of the current time (end of June 2024) the hardware can produce a valid 640x480 VGA video signal and display a solid color, and 8KB of video memory has been implemented.
+As of the current time (mid-July 2024) the hardware can produce a valid 640x480 VGA video signal and display a solid color, 8KB of video memory has been implemented, and character and attribute data is fetched from VRAM.
+All that remains is rendering the character and attribute data as pixels.

 The project is being documented as a series of youtube videos: